SJW Group (NYSE:SJW) Downgraded to “Hold” at Zacks Investment Research

-Zacks Investment Research lowered shares of SJW Group (NYSE:SJW – Get Rating) from a buy rating to a hold rating in a research note released on Tuesday morning, Zacks.com reports.
+Zacks Investment Research cut shares of SJW Group (NYSE:SJW – Get Rating) from a buy rating to a hold rating in a research report sent to investors on Tuesday, Zacks.com reports.

 According to Zacks, “SJW CORP. is a holding company which operates through its wholly-owned subsidiaries, San Jose Water Co., SJW Land Co., and Western Precision, Inc. San Jose Water Co., is a public utility in the business of providing water service to a population of approximately 928,000 people.
 Their service area encompasses about 134 sq. miles in the metropolitan San Juan area.
 SJW Land Co. operates parking facilities located adjacent to the their headquarters and the San Jose area. “

-A number of other equities analysts also recently weighed in on SJW.
-Wells Fargo & Company lifted their target price on shares of SJW Group from $76.00 to $77.00 and gave the stock an overweight rating in a research note on Wednesday, December 1st.
-Seaport Res Ptn upgraded shares of SJW Group from a neutral rating to a buy rating in a report on Tuesday, January 25th.
-Finally, Barclays raised their price target on shares of SJW Group from $70.00 to $75.00 and gave the stock an equal weight rating in a report on Wednesday, December 8th.
-Two equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-According to data from MarketBeat.com, SJW Group has an average rating of Buy and an average target price of $75.33.
+Other equities research analysts have also recently issued reports about the stock.
+Wells Fargo & Company raised their price target on shares of SJW Group from $76.00 to $77.00 and gave the stock an overweight rating in a report on Wednesday, December 1st.
+Barclays raised their price target on shares of SJW Group from $70.00 to $75.00 and gave the stock an equal weight rating in a report on Wednesday, December 8th.
+Finally, Seaport Res Ptn upgraded shares of SJW Group from a neutral rating to a buy rating in a report on Tuesday, January 25th.
+Two equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has an average rating of Buy and an average target price of $75.33.

 The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 1st.
 Stockholders of record on Monday, February 7th will be issued a dividend of $0.36 per share.
 This is a boost from SJW Group’s previous quarterly dividend of $0.34.
 This represents a $1.44 dividend on an annualized basis and a dividend yield of 2.25%.
 The ex-dividend date of this dividend is Friday, February 4th.
 SJW Group’s dividend payout ratio (DPR) is currently 76.60%.